Superalgos/Superalgos/README.md

 ## Usage

-1. Change to the Superalgos directory and type:
+1. Change to the Superalgos directory / folder and type:
 ```
 node run
 ```